vircanraluca/ApplicationVolunteer/README.md

+NOTE - THIS IS JUST THE READ ME FILE, THE PROJECT IS FOR NOW IN A PRIVATE REPO

 # 🌍 ApplicationVolunteer

 **ApplicationVolunteer** is a modern, web-based **Volunteer Management System** built to connect communities through structured and efficient volunteer coordination.